Ladies, you love your significant other, but his video game collection isn’t necessarily the centerpiece you had in mind.

 Choose gender-neutral colors.

 These are truly some of the greatest options you have when choosing colors – something that will not fall out of trend and will be agreeable to you both.
 Bases like white, navy, and beige are all great places to start.
 Once you have a base, you can add a pop of brighter color like a red or orange that invites exciting variation of interests, such as artwork or rugs.
-Need some ideas?
-These pieces are just some of our great ideas.

 Minimize the furniture.

 When couples move in together, furniture can be in abundance.
-Move out the desks, exercise machines, hobby centers and anything else that isn’t related to sleeping, relaxing or making love.
+Move out the desks, exercise machines, hobby centers and anything else that isn’t related to sleeping, relaxing or being intimate.
 Get rid of pieces that aren’t useful for sitting or sleeping, or will store clothing.
 The bed should be the focus, and a comfortable seating area is a nice luxury if you have the room.
 Each side of the bed should have a nightstand and lamp.

 Mix masculine & feminine attributes.